teo/opencloud-helm/charts/opencloud/README.md

   release "opencloud" uninstalled
 ```

-The data PVC is configured to be kept, so it will survive uninstall and install of opencloud-dev
+The data PVC is configured to be kept, so it will survive uninstall and install of charts/opencloud-dev

 ## 📜 License